apace100/origins-docs/docs/types/power_types/modify_air_speed.md

     }
 }
 ```

-This example increases the entity's air speed by 150%.
+This example will increase the entity's air speed by 150%.